luguslabs/DAppNodePackage-folding-at-home/README.md

 DAppNodePackage of folding@home FAHClient

-## FAHcontrol and FAH viewer connected to all FAH Client running on your DappNodes !
+## FAHControl and FAHViewer connected to all FAHClient running on your DappNodes !

 <p align="center">
  <img src=./images/folding.png width = 800>